dougrichards13/PiAI/CONTRIBUTING.md

 # Contributing to Smart Factory PiAI

-First off, thank you for considering contributing to PiAI!
+First off, thank you for considering contributing to PiAI.
 It's people like you that make this project valuable for the entire community.
+The Smart Factory team will review contributions with the caveat that not everything will make it into the project and, some ideas may spawn thier own projects.
+Any commercial development projects are managed by Smart Factory through our software development department known as the Lab.
+If you have a commerical project and would like our help, contact us by visiting https://smartfactory.io

 ## How Can I Contribute?